What the law says

 Children can feel embarrassed and humiliated.
-If they are very distressed this could lead to suicide or self-harm.
+If they're very distressed this could lead to suicide or self-harm.

 How to talk to your child about sexting

-- Ask your child what they feel is acceptable to send to people and then ask if they would be happy for you or their grandparents to see that photo.
-If the answer is 'no', explain that the image or message is probably not appropriate to send.
+- ask them what they feel is acceptable to send to people, if they’d be happy for you or a stranger or other children to see certain photos.
+If the answer is 'no', explain that the image, video or message is probably not appropriate to send

-- Make sure your child is comfortable saying no, that they know their body is private and that being asked to 'sext' is inappropriate.
+- make sure they're comfortable saying no, that they know their body is private and being asked to share explicit images is inappropriate

-Tell your child what can happen when things go wrong.
-Don't accuse your child of 'sexting', but do explain the dangers.
+- tell them what can happen when things go wrong.
+Don't accuse them of sexting, but do explain the dangers and legal issues

-- You may find it easiest to use real-life examples, such as television programmes or news stories, to help you explain the risks.
+- you may find it easier to use real-life examples, such as television programmes or news stories, to help you explain the risks

-Let your child know that you are always there for support if they feel pressured by anyone.
+- make sure they know that you’re always there for support if they feel pressured by anyone

 What to do if your child has been affected by sexting